Most of us aren’t sure what to do or what to say to someone who has cancer. We struggle to know what to say or think of ideas to help.

 Navigating a cancer diagnosis isn’t easy for anyone, especially the patient.
 So, let’s do our best to make their life easier and better.
-It’s my hope that these tips will do just that!
+It’s my hope that these tips on what to do and what to say to someone who has cancer will do just that!

 Are you a caregiver?
 Take our quiz!